gijit/gi/README.md

 above figuring out how to re-write javascript into Lua.
 You are typically just checking the syntax of the source-to-source translation.
 Sometimes some Lua support functions will be needed.
 Add them to compile/luaUtil.go if they are short.
-Longer lua code can go in its own file.
+Longer Lua code can go in its own file.

 c) When you are done, make sure all the tests are green `go test -v` in the compile/ directory.
 Run `go fmt` on your code.